-Undergraduate Mentorship Program
+Undergraduate Mentorship Program for Fall 2018

 The Donald Bren School of Information and Computer Sciences (ICS) and the Henry Samueli School of Engineering (HSSoE) Diversity Committee’s objective to support retention of women and students traditionally underrepresented in the fields of engineering and computer science inspired the inception of the Undergraduate Mentorship Program.
 The program, comprised of alumni, community members and industry professionals, forms meaningful relationships with students where they explore career interests, academic guidance and personal development.

 The Undergraduate Mentorship Program begins in November and ends the following June with matches made in December.
 Flexible in its structure, the program allows mentors and students to interact at a pace comfortable for both parties and based on each individual’s needs.
 Mentors are available to discuss a wide variety of topics ranging from networking, study skills, career guidance, hobbies, course selection and resume tips to name a few.